 Synthesis Verification

-Detect sporadic failures and quality drops in Google Cloud TTS batch output - WaveNet, Neural2, and Chirp.
+Detect sporadic failures and quality drops in Google Cloud Text-to-Speech batch output - WaveNet, Neural2, and Chirp.

 Speaker Consistency Check